tushar5526/tushar5526.github.io/content/blog/getattr-considered-harmful.md

 which mutates the code and raises alarm if this does not cause a test failure.
 But that would be another topic.

-At very least - be aware of this "invisible" test or coverage gap!
+At very least - be aware of these "invisible" test or coverage gaps!